Show Your Star Ratings in Google Ads

 • As a minimum, the shop needs to send Google the full reviews feed at least once a month (this can be done automatically with a Google-certified reviews provider like Trusted Shops).

-All product ratings are shown on the detailed product page (e.g. if someone clicks on the stars).
-Product ads can also be shown in the universal search.
+If someone clicks on the ad, it is advisable that you display your product reviews on the product page.
+These product ads can also be shown in the universal search.
 As you can see below, Shopping Ads appear at the top and standard Google Ads right below them.
-If Google decides that a user's search terms were product-related, there's a good chance Google Shopping Ads will appear at the top of the SERPs.
+If Google thinks that a user's search terms are for a product search, there's a good chance Google Shopping Ads will appear at the top of the SERPs.

 star-ratings in google serps shopping section